Camais03/Web-of-Thoughts/README.md

 ![](https://github.com/Camais03/Web-of-Thoughts/blob/main/readme/Main%20Page.PNG)

 ## Overview:
-Web of thoughts is a web app that using the OpenAI API to generate mindmaps based on a given prompt.
+Web of thoughts is a web app that uses the OpenAI API to generate mindmaps based on a given prompt.
 These mindmaps will first generate initial thoughts, link those thoughts, critique those thoughts and finally try to resolve these thoughts into a final answer.

 It can be a bit buggy so apologies if any errors occur.